socratools/socranop/HACKING.md

       This may include changes to pre-existing D-Bus data structures or remove D-Bus endpoints.

-    - A major bump (0.x.y -> 1.0.0) hasn't happened yet.
+    - A major bump (0.x.y -> 1.0.0) has not happened yet.
 Maybe it will some day :)

 - The official release schedule is sporadic and ad-hoc (aka when I feel like it).
-If you think there's enough in mainline that you want me to kick a release, just send me an email or open an issue.
+If you think there is enough in mainline that you want me to kick a release, just send me an email or open an issue.